-Our work draws from a tradition of culturally relevant pedagogy, in which students’ backgrounds and knowledge are viewed as a valuable resource in the classroom.
-We also embrace more recent re-thinking of the educational project that considers theories of un-doing settler colonialism and the work of resisting white supremacy.
+Our work draws from a tradition of culturally relevant pedagogy, in which students’ backgrounds and knowledge are embraced as a valuable resource in the classroom.
+We also invest in the recent re-thinking of the educational project that tackles the un-doing of settler colonialism and unveils the day-to-day labors of resisting white supremacy.

-Workshops guide participants through a variety of activities and introspective discussions so they can investigate new perspectives and gain a greater understanding of society.
+Our workshops guide participants through a variety of activities and introspective discussions so they can investigate new perspectives and gain a greater understanding of society.
 The content of these workshops is based on scholarly research, media and film, and identity development.

 We also provide inquiry-based workshops that enlist educators in knowledge-building about Asian American history and stories.